julsemaan/anyfile-notepad/README.md

 Should any issue arise in the app boot, make sure to look at the Javascript console for any error.

-If you were brave enough to reach the end of the setup and are having issues setting it up, feel free to reach out on the [Google community](http://bit.ly/afn-community).
+If you were brave enough to reach the end of the setup and are having issues setting it up, feel free to open an issue in this repository.

-## Issues

-Report any issues using the [Google community](http://bit.ly/afn-community)

 # Licence